DATA-BACKED GUIDE · UPDATED JULY 2026

 Do I need planning permission to convert a garage?

 Many garage conversions fall under permitted development, so full planning permission is often not needed.
-Detached garages and homes in conservation areas are more likely to need a check.
-You will always need building regulations sign-off to make the room legally habitable.
+Detached garages and homes in conservation areas, or those already extended close to their permitted limit, are more likely to need a formal check.
+You will always need building regulations sign-off separately, to make the room legally habitable, regardless of the planning position.

-Why does a garage conversion still cost a fair amount?
+Why does a garage conversion still cost a fair amount if the walls and roof are already there?

-The shell is already there, but garages are not built to live in.
+The shell is already standing, but garages are not built to live in.
 The money goes on insulating the walls, floor and roof, damp proofing, a new front wall and window, heating and rewiring.
-Those hidden upgrades are what make the space warm and dry.
+Those hidden upgrades are what turn a cold storage space into a warm, dry room, and they cost more than most people expect before getting a quote.

-In some areas losing off-street parking can affect resale, so weigh that against the extra room.
-The prices below help you judge whether the spend and the trade-off make sense for your street.
+In some areas losing off-street parking can affect resale value, so it is worth weighing that against the extra living space you gain.
+The real prices on this page help you judge whether the spend and the trade-off make sense for your street and your plans for the house.